Rickmansworth: Sports clubs

 Rickmansworth Cricket Club was founded in 1787 and is one of the oldest recorded clubs in England.
 Its clubhouse was built in 1921 by Sir William Francis Reckitt – a member of the Reckitt and Colman Mustard dynasty.
 Rickmansworth Sports Club runs five teams in the Saracens Hertfordshire Cricket League.
-Over the years, other sports clubs have moved into the grounds, including Chess Valley Rugby Football Club and Rickmansworth & Chess Valley Hockey Clubs.

-Rickmansworth Golf Course is adjacent to Moor Park golf course.
+Rickmansworth golf course is adjacent to Moor Park golf course.
 Rickmansworth Lawn Tennis Club also hosts Rickmansworth table tennis club matches.
 Rickmansworth Water Ski Club is located on Batchworth Lake.

-Rickmansworth hosts a sub-aqua Club.

 The William Penn Leisure Centre has an indoor swimming pool and sports facilities.

 Media

 Because of its proximity to London, television signals are received from the Crystal Palace TV transmitter, placing Rickmansworth in the BBC London and ITV London areas.

 Local radio stations are BBC Three Counties Radio, Heart Hertfordshire, Tring Radio and Vibe 107.6, a community based station which broadcasts from Watford.

 The town is served by the local newspaper, The Watford Observer.